milojezek/milojezek/README.md

-### 👋 Hey, I'm a software developer from Prague, Czechia
 - 🌱 Currently learning full-stack JavaScript, React and React Native for building web and mobile apps
 - 👀 Interested in anything that makes development smoother and want to learn about DevOps and cloud
 - ⚡ Besides that, I'm into foreign languages and new technologies, I enjoy playing volleyball and travelling